lfex/py/README.md

 ## Usage

-Below we show some basic usage of lsci from both LFE and Erlang.
+Below we show some basic usage of py from both LFE and Erlang.
 In a separate section a list of docs are linked showing detailed usage of wrapped libraries.